 laws of the United States is entitled to the benefits provided for by subdivision 1.

 Subd.
 3. Proof of eligibility.

 Approval for benefits under this section shall require submission

-residency and a statement from the United States Veterans Administration that the veteran has
+applicable, a statement from the United States Veterans Administration that the veteran has

 exhausted entitlement to federal educational benefits through use thereof or that the veteran died